Browser factors

 Project factors

 Additionally, minimize the number of year-over-year comparisons used in the project.
-When a year-over-year comparison is calculated, it looks across the full 13 months of data between the months of interest.
-This has the same impact as changing the panel date range to last 13 months.
+When a year-over-year comparison is calculated, the calculations look across the full 13 months of data between the months of interest.
+This comparison has the same impact as changing the panel date range to last 13 months.

 Request factors